 - 1. Manufactures, possesses, or dispenses a substance listed above as part of the employee's job responsibilities; - 2.
-Uses or possesses a controlled substance or drug authorized by a licensed physician prescribed for the employee's personal use; or - 3.
-Possesses a controlled substance or drug that a licensed physician has prescribed for the employee's child or other individual for whom the employee is a legal guardian.
+Uses or possesses a controlled substance or drug authorized by a licensed physician prescribed for the employee's personal use; or - Possesses a controlled substance or drug that a licensed physician has prescribed for the employee's child or other individual for whom the employee is a legal guardian. - 4.
+Consumes an alcoholic beverage served at a school-related activity or event that takes place off District property and at which alcohol may be legally served, so long as the employee does not have specific assigned duties at the event.